J-DubApps/WF-2-OneDrive/README.md

 	This PS script will migrate a Windows 10 Endpoint's User Work Folder sync settings and data over to OneDrive for Business.
-You can optionally have it not do the data migration or Folder Redirection parts, and only configure OneDrive Client via several Boolean variable settings.
+You can optionally have it not do the data migration or Folder Redirection steps, and only configure OneDrive Client via several Boolean variable settings.

        It is targeted for Domain-joined PCs that are in Azure AD Hybrid Join status.